 Emergency crews responded to Bawkin Road in Sequoyah County about 10:50 a.m.
 Monday (Feb.
 18) after a neighbor told police she saw smoke coming from next door, Lockhart said.
 Vanzandt’s brother, Aaron, tells 5NEWS he and his stepson found the body around 11 a.m. and called 911.

-“The body was burned and it was incinerated,” Lockhart said.
-“This is a case that I’ve never seen before.”
+“The body was burned and it was incinerated,” said Lockhart.

-5NEWS conducted a recorded five-minute interview with Lockhart in which the sheriff explains why he believes spontaneous human combustion might have been a factor in the death.
-Asked whether the victim could have accidentally killed himself by another cause, such as dropping a cigarette onto himself, Lockhart said the body was burned in such a way as to make it inconsistent with such accidents.
+5NEWS conducted a recorded five-minute interview with Lockhart in which the sheriff explains why he believes spontaneous human combustion is to blame for Vanzandt’s bizarre death.
+When asked whether the man could have accidentally killed himself by another cause, such as dropping a cigarette onto himself, Lockhart said the body was burned in such a way as to make it inconsistent with such accidents.